Abdul-AZ/Ainan/README.md

 # ALZparticles
-ALZparticles is an app developed in OpenGL and c++ to make cool graphics easily through particle systems and lights.
+ALZparticles is an app developed in c++ that uses graphic API's like OpenGL (support for other API's is planned) to make cool graphics easily and export them.
+This app is meant to be used by game artists and hobbyists.

 At the moment it only runs on windows.